 All these subwoofers will sound their best when amplified with the proper amount of power.
 Differences in size have more to do with tonal qualities and frequency response than with power performance.
 And optimizing performance is the point of matching subs and amps together.

-If you have neither amp nor sub, and want help in deciding how to begin:
+Part C — You have neither amp nor sub, and want help deciding how to begin

 Best Sellers in Car Subwoofers & Boxes